 How To Trade The “Earning Profit Surge”

 Nate: Certainly...
-It all starts with earnings season
+It all starts with earnings season…

 When everyone in the market gets a sneak peek into how publicly traded stocks are performing, usually every 3 to 6 months.
 Think of it like a stock’s report card...
 And during earning season, everyone with an opinion goes on TV and the internet to make their predictions on how they think a company is performing and what they expect will happen next...
 Bill: Yeah, everyone always seems to be a stock market expert when earning season comes around...
 Nate: Exactly...
 And frankly... it’s complete noise.
 Because here’s the thing...